Buy A License Renew Your Boat Registration Pay Fines/Restitution

 LDWF maintains more than 1.6 million acres of Louisiana’s land and waterways as wildlife management areas, refuges, and conservation areas.
 With a variety of habitats including upland pine-hardwood, cypress tupelo, pine savanna, bottomland hardwood, and brackish marsh, these areas are home to every game animal and freshwater and saltwater fish within the state, as well as rare plant communities and habitat types and important species such as the Louisiana black bear, red-cockaded woodpecker, and gopher tortoise.

 LDWF manages these areas not only to conserve the state’s wildlife and fisheries resources and their habitat but also to provide the public with an array of outdoor recreational opportunities, from hunting, including lottery hunts, and fishing to canoeing, hiking, ATV riding, and birding.
 We encourage all Louisiana’s citizens and visitors to get out and enjoy these resources and opportunities.
-Note that licenses and permits are required for many activities on Louisiana’s public lands.
-See profiles of individual public lands below and current regulations for more information.
+Note that LDWF licenses and permits are required for many activities on Louisiana’s public lands.
+See profiles of individual public lands below and LDWF's seasons and regulations for more information.

 Wildlife Management Areas